killakalle/8anu_Exploration/Capstone_Report.md

 - Pick the most used route name as the route name of choice
 - Do this for all sectors

-Eventually, we only have to get unique values for all sector-route names to arrive at a list of unique routes.
+Eventually, we only have to get unique values for all `sector_route` names to arrive at a list of unique routes.
 After the consolidation our new count for routes is __6754__, which is a lot less than what our naive count was and seems a lot more reasonable.

 Luckily, getting a unique list of users is easy, by just applying `.drop_duplicates()` on `user_id`.

 Finally, we'll also get a list of unique ratings, by excluding `rating == 0` values as this is the same as _not rated_.

-### OK - Implementation
+### Implementation

  As outlined earlier, we want to apply K-Means to find clusters of similar users.
 The first step in that process is _pairing_ the list of routes with the list of user ratings using `pd.pivot_table(df_ratings, index='user_id', columns= 'sector_route', values='rating')`.

- The results looks like this:
+ The results look like this:

  ![Routes and ratings merged](images/routes_ratings_merged.png)